INCHARA-S-GOWDA/PredectiveParsingTable/README.md

 # PredectiveParsingTable

-Design, develop and implement YACC/C program to construct Predictive / LL(1) Parsing Table for the grammar rules:
+Design, develop and implement C program to construct Predictive / LL(1) Parsing Table for the grammar rules:

 A →aBa